datatags/InfinitodeWheelSolver/README.md

 The time complexity of this algorithm is inherently pretty large, since you have two options (respin or new wheel) after each spin until you run out of tickets or accelerators.
 And indeed, it's not very fast.
-It took 80 minutes to do a run with ~400 accelerators and 9 tickets.
+It took ~9 minutes to do a run with ~400 accelerators and 11 tickets on fairly recent hardware.
 Time required decreases dramatically as the number of tickets is decreased.

 There are a few optimizations in the code now, but not many.